rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Scan Engines

-List scan engines paired with the security console
+This action is used to list scan engines paired with the security console

 ##### Input